Bill to boost college opportunities for prisoners awaits Youngkin’s action

 He noted that the measure aligns with Youngkin’s Executive Order 36 from last summer, which directed state agencies to share data to bolster behind-bar opportunities for people and boost post-incarceration support.

-That goal was to reduce recidivism, which is when formerly incarcerated people return to prison or after re-offending.
+That goal was to reduce recidivism, which is when formerly incarcerated people return to prison or jail after re-offending.

 “There’s no magic wand,” Youngkin said of a single method to improve post-incarceration experiences when announcing his order last summer.
 “It’s a comprehensive collection of initiatives and relationships.”